Our Commitment to Social Justice, Diversity, and Inclusion

 To that end, if you would like to pitch a panel that revolves around diversity in Cosmic Horror (or any other topic that appeals to you) you can do that HERE.

-This year, we are featuring programming that talks about how to read H. P. Lovecraft when Black Lives Matter, as well as showcasing new voices in Cosmic Horror fiction with Guest of Honor Victor LaValle (The Ballad of Black Tom), Craig L. Gidney (A Spectral Hue), Zin E. Rocklyn (Sycorax's Daughters), Oscar Rios (Golden Goblin Press), and Cassandra Khaw (Hammers on Bone).
+We have featured programming that talks about how to read H. P. Lovecraft when Black Lives Matter, as well as showcasing new voices in Cosmic Horror fiction with guests like Victor LaValle (The Ballad of Black Tom), Craig L. Gidney (A Spectral Hue), Zin E. Rocklyn (Sycorax's Daughters), Oscar Rios (Golden Goblin Press), and Cassandra Khaw (Hammers on Bone), among many others.

 Waiver Program for BIPOC Filmmakers